Emotional connection is the feel-good-feelings between you that keep your marriage alive so your relationship can thrive.

 You’ve watched the way they devoured popcorn and wine as they binged on movies…until their eyes glazed over and the body surrendered to blissful sleep.
-To them that was a fun night. the two of you seperate and apart without emotional connection.
+To them, that was a fun night. the two of you separate and apart without emotional connection.

 And it’s your idea of hell!

-Without emotional connection, life to you is hell.
+Without an emotional connection, life to you is hell.